© Photo by Christina Rizk

 ABOUT SARA

-Sara is an Academy Award nominated Yemeni-Scottish film director, screenwriter and trainer who was born in Scotland, grew up in Yemen and is currently based in Amsterdam, the Netherlands.
+Sara is a Yemeni-Scottish film director, screenwriter and trainer who was born in Scotland, grew up in Yemen and is currently based in Amsterdam, the Netherlands.

-After graduating from the University of Edinburgh in 2007, Sara quickly began a career in filmmaking through working with international media outlets such as the BBC, Channel 4 and others.
+After graduating from the University of Edinburgh in 2007 with an MA General Honours in Humanities (focusing on Religion, Middle Eastern Politics and International Law), Sara began working in media with organisations such as the BBC, Channel 4 and others.

-In 2011, Sara filmed her independent debut film Karama Has No Walls (2012), which went on to be nominated for an Academy Award for Best Documentary (Short Subject) and a BAFTA Scotland New Talent Award.
+In 2011, Sara filmed her independent debut film Karama Has No Walls (2012), during Yemen’s ‘Arab Spring’ uprising, while she was filming there as a BBC camerawoman.
+Her debut short film was later nominated for an Academy Award for Best Documentary (Short Subject) and a BAFTA Scotland New Talent Award.

-In 2012, Sara graduated from the Edinburgh College of Art (UoE) with an MFA in Film Directing, and soon after released her award-winning personal feature documentary The Mulberry House, which premiered at the International Documentary Festival of Amsterdam (IDFA), screened theatrically in Austria and aired on Al-Jazeera English.
+In 2012, Sara graduated from the Edinburgh College of Art (UoE) with an MFA in Film Directing, and soon after released her award-winning personal feature documentary The Mulberry House, which premiered at the International Documentary Festival of Amsterdam (IDFA), screened theatrically in Austria having won Best Film at the One World Film Festival in Vienna, and later aired on Al-Jazeera English.

-In 2015, Sara began teaching filmmaking in Yemen in the wake of the current war and later co-founded Comra, a Yemen-based film foundation and academy from which some of Yemen’s most exciting new talent has emerged.
+In 2015, Sara began teaching filmmaking in Yemen in the wake of the current war, which led to the founding of Comra, a film foundation and academy from which some of Yemen’s most exciting new talent has emerged.

-Over the years, Sara has chaired multiple jury committees at film festivals and film funds such as the International Documentary Festival of Amsterdam (IDFA), BFI London Film Awards, BBC Aan Korb Arab Film Festival, Arab Fund for Arts and Culture, (AFAC), IDFA Bertha Fund, MOOOV Film Festival, DoxBox and others.
+Sara has chaired multiple jury committees at film funds and festivals such as the International Documentary Festival of Amsterdam (IDFA), BFI London Film Awards, BBC Aan Korb Arab Film Festival, Arab Fund for Arts and Culture, (AFAC), IDFA Bertha Fund, MOOOV Film Festival and DoxBox.